Triantafullenia-Doumani/R-Tree-construction-via-Bulk-Loading/README.md

 # R-Tree-construction-via-Bulk-Loading

-this program calculates the MBRs of objects and then bulk loading the tree after sorting the MBRs using a space fill curve (space-filling curve), more specifically the z-order.
+This program calculates the MBRs of objects and then bulk loading the tree after sorting the MBRs using a space fill curve (space-filling curve), more specifically the z-order.
 These curves are functions, which map a multidimensional vector to a number in the one-dimensional